-An organics program is something that is being considered and is part of the Town's Waste Management Strategy.
+An organics program is part of the Town's Waste Management Strategy.
 To view a copy the Waste Management Strategy, pdf click here (720 KB) .

-After conducting a pdf Garburator study (714 KB) to determine the feasibility of in-sink disposal units it was determined that in sink disposal units would not be sufficient as the only method of disposing of organics.
+After conducting a pdf Garburator study (714 KB) in 2017 to determine the feasibility of in-sink disposal units, it was determined that in-sink disposal units would not be sufficient as the only method of disposing of organics.

 Program details and timelines will be announced later this year.
 Stay tuned for more details that will be provided here, on the Town of Canmore's social media (follow us on Twitter or Facebook), and in the Rocky Mountain Outlook.